Software Testing in Startups

 These are the stages at which you should consider before hiring a Quality Assurance team.
 This also depends on the type of project which you are involved in but in most of the cases, the above arguments are true.

 QA To Engineer Ratio - What Does It Mean

 As the name suggests this is simply the ratio of the number of team members performing the Quality Assurance process to the number of engineers involved in the project.

-These types of ration usually make sense only in larger companies and corporations where the people are seen as numbers but in case of startups which are usually small in scale, there is no sense of this ratio.
+These types of ration usually make sense only in larger companies and corporations where the people are seen as numbers but in the case of startups which are usually small in scale, there is no sense of this ratio.

 The ratio depends on the project and all projects are different.
-In some project, an engineer can be employed on the project which consists of performing full regression which runs on every platform which usually takes some days.
+In some projects, an engineer can be employed on the project which consists of performing full regression which runs on every platform which usually takes some days.
 While more than one engineer can be allocated to work in the animations which can be tested in just a few minutes.

 Projecting the quality on the basis of some arbitrary ratios should never be utilized for measuring the quality of the product.
-It should be performed using spirint planning, grooming, or any other type of meeting where you can entail using only knowledge and not any arbitrary ratios.
+It should be performed using sprint planning, grooming, or any other type of meeting where you can entail using only knowledge and not any arbitrary ratios.

 In some startups, the cost of Quality Assurance testing using spring planning is calculated.
 Test cases are also written and added to the stories into the latest release version.
 Those test cases are added to the stories as well.

 With the help of this, the company will get to know the added cost and they will be aware of what they are testing, and it is also done to ensure that they have a definite coverage.